vignif/eng_4/README.md

 For python packages required, see the [requirements.txt](https://github.com/tamlinlove/engage/blob/main/requirements.txt) file.
 Use of a virtual environment, such as [rosvenv](https://github.com/ARoefer/rosvenv), is highly recommended.

 Hardware-wise, this package requires an RGB and depth stream from a camera, such as a realsense D435i.
+The robot controller scripts have been tested with a [Pal ARI](https://pal-robotics.com/robots/ari/).

 # Usage